0xB0oMa/0xB0oMa/README.md

 ---

 ##  👨‍💻 About Me
-Cybersecurity Master’s student focused on offensive & defensive security, endpoint protection, and cloud security.
+Cybersecurity Master’s student focused on offensive and defensive security, endpoint protection, and cloud security.
 Hands-on experience in penetration testing through Hack The Box (HTB), specializing in web vulnerabilities, network exploitation, and privilege escalation.
 Skilled in SOC operations with AWS-based projects, including threat detection, log analysis, and incident response.
-Passionate about building practical security solutions and conducting vulnerability assessments, with the goal of becoming a skilled SOC Analyst or Penetration Tester.
+Passionate about building practical security solutions and performing vulnerability assessments, seeking to gain experience across both Blue Team and Red Team domains.

 ---